Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ---

 ### 🩺🪄 Monitor Mode: `Adapters`
 _The right adapter give you the right capture capabilites and scopes...
-There is no "the best" adaptor for every scenario_
+There is no "the best" adaptor for every scenario.
+One important thing to remember is that you can't capture 3x3:3 spatial streams with a 2x2:2 adapter.
+Using incorrect adapter you will notice that you will be losing data._
 - [802.11 Capture Table]()
 - [Alfa]() `Custom`
 - [Panda]() `Custom`
 - [TP-Link]() `Custom`
 - [WiSpy]() `Vendor Supported Licenced`
 - [Saavius]() `Vendor Supported Licenced`
+- Ruckus 4x4:4 AP: Good way to capture 4x4 spatial streams

 ---